Enteral Feeding at Home: Caregiver Education

 Description of Enteral Feeding

 Enteral feedings consist of a medical-grade formula made up of carbohydrates, fats, and proteins, in addition to vitamins and minerals.
-[5] There are both “real food” formulas and lab-made formulas and range from over the counter (ex.
-Boost or Ensure) to prescription.
+[5] There are both “real food” formulas and lab-made formulas, and they range from over-the-counter (ex., Boost or Ensure) to prescription.
 The healthcare team will decide on the appropriate formula before discharge.
 This formula will be administered via a syringe, gravity, or pump at prescribed intervals.
 Medications may also be given through the tube if necessary.
 [1,2]

-Caregivers need to be knowledgeable of the procedure of administering the enteral feed safely but also need to be aware of the extra steps entailed.
+Caregivers need to be knowledgeable of the procedure for administering the enteral feed safely and aware of the extra steps entailed.

 These include:

-While the initial caregiver education may be done by the nurse, it may also be done by another specialized clinician.
+While the nurse may do the initial caregiver education, it may also be done by another specialized clinician.
 In this case, the nurse will reinforce the procedural education.
 [2] A thorough assessment of caregiver competence and access to all necessary resources (such as clean water, sanitary living conditions, and consistent electricity) should be conducted as soon as the patient is cleared for home enteral feeding.
 [1]

 Preparation